- 1 Purpose

 4.7.5 Self-help systems/tools

-Information System Owners and/or project managers must ensure that systems designed to provide help and support to certain cohorts of Users are complementary, cohesive, Searchable and promote User autonomy.
+Information System Custodians and/or project managers must ensure that systems designed to provide help and support to certain cohorts of Users are complementary, cohesive, Searchable and promote User autonomy.
 The systems should encourage further engagement with self-help tools.

 Access to view/edit data is controlled securely by User roles.
 Different levels of access are applied so that Users only access appropriate data.
 System interfaces may be personalised to suit different User roles.